livinNector/proqtor/README.md

 - `ProQ` - A pydantic model defining a programming question.
 This provides an pyhton API that can be used to integrate proq with other code evaluation environments.
 - [**Proq file format**](#proq-file-format) - A Markdown based jinja template format for authoring a proq in a human readable format.
 - [**Proq set config file format**](#proq-set-config-file) - An YAML file that defines a set of proqs with heading outline with references to the proq file.
 - `proq` - A command line tool for working with proq files.
-It has three subcommands.
-  - `create` - For creating an empty proq file template with the given configuration.
-  - `evaluate` - For evaluating the testcases locally.
-  - `export` - For exporting it to different sharable formats like html, pdf and json.

 This library defines a pydantic model for a programming question and a markdown based jinja template format for authoring a proq which can be loaded as the proq model.